top of page

 Using the current TrainingPeaks UI, I developed wireframes for the messaging feature based on the current TrainingPeaks App, such as the current notifications page.

 • "Peaks" was replaced with the Messaging button in the bottom navigator.
-Messages also has a notification indicator in the top navigator bar.
+Messages also has a notification indicator in the top navigation bar.

-• The Messages feature models many popular messaging and texting platforms in order to create an intuitive experience for all users.
+• The Messages feature models many popular messaging and texting platforms to create an intuitive experience for all users.

-• New screens were created, modeling off of the TrainingPeaks UI to focus on specific tasks in a prototype
+• New screens were created, modeled after the TrainingPeaks UI to focus on specific tasks in a prototype

 Frame 39.png